Suicide among autistic individuals: Impact of living conditions

 In Canada, the lack of appropriate housing options for autistic adults without family support has been linked to poor living conditions, including placement in substandard accommodations.
 These circumstances have contributed to cases of suicide.
 On August 16, 2013, an anonymous hate letter was sent to the parents of an autistic child in Newcastle, Ontario, urging them to euthanize their child or relocate.
 The incident generated significant public condemnation in Canada and internationally, highlighting persistent stigma toward autistic individuals.

-In October 2018, a 21-year-old individual from Sherbrooke, Quebec—presumed to be autistic and diagnosed with depression—died by suicide after unsuccessfully seeking psychological support over 20 months.
+In October 2018, a 21-year-old individual from Sherbrooke, Quebec, presumed to be autistic and diagnosed with depression—died by suicide after unsuccessfully seeking psychological support over 20 months.
 In France, a couple from Woustviller publicly discussed the difficulties they faced in securing appropriate care for their severely disabled autistic child.
 In August 2021, they described their situation in terms of a "well-thought-out" collective suicide, underscoring the psychological toll of systemic shortcomings in care availability.

 In May 2022, Lindsay Bridges reported the suicide of her 20-year-old autistic daughter, which followed months of isolation and inadequate treatment in psychiatric wards in Manchester, United Kingdom.

-Impact of sexual violence

-In June 2021, a 12-year-old autistic girl in Southport, England, died by suicide through ingestion of lethal substances.
-Her death followed the refusal by local police to formally record her complaint of sexual assault by an older boy.